X-DEV-JOHNDOE/role-based-auth/README.md

 This repository demonstrates how to implement JWT authentication with access and refresh token functionality using passport-jwt in an Express.js application.

-Sure, I'll add a section to explain the flow of authentication in your README file:

 ---